 Introduction

-[Option to provide a statement from your chair or CEO/ some information/ context about your organisation and services, including perhaps the organisation’s values/ vision.
-The statement below is adapted from the requirements of Safeguarding adult guidance in Northern Ireland to sporting organisations]

-Our organisation acknowledges the duty of care to safeguard and promote the welfare of children and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice and Active Norfolk, Norfolk Adults Safeguarding Board and NCC requirements.
+Our organisation acknowledges the duty of care to safeguard and promote the welfare of adults and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice and Active Norfolk, Norfolk Adults Safeguarding Board and NCC guidance and requirements.

-The policy recognises that the welfare and interest of children are paramount in all circumstances.
-It aims to ensure that regardless of age, ability or disability or gender assignment, race religion or belief, sex or sexual orientation, socia-economic background all adults:
+The policy recognises that the welfare and interest of Adults are paramount in all circumstances.
+It aims to ensure that regardless of age, ability or disability or gender assignment, race religion or belief, sex or sexual orientation, socio-economic background all adults:

 Have a positive and enjoyable experience of sport and physical activity with Active Norfolk or our partner organisations.

-Are protected from abuse whilst participating in activities provided by Active Norfolk or our partners. [insert name of organisation] is committed to Safeguarding Adults in line with national legislation and relevant national and local guidelines.
-We will safeguard adults by ensuring that our activities are delivered in a way which keeps all adults safe. [insert name of organisation] is committed to creating a culture of zero-tolerance of harm to adults which necessitates: the recognition of adults who may be at risk and the circumstances which may increase risk; knowing how adult abuse, exploitation or neglect manifests itself; and being willing to report safeguarding concerns.
+Are protected from abuse whilst participating in activities provided by Active Norfolk or our partners.
+Active Norfolk is committed to Safeguarding Adults in line with national legislation and relevant national and local guidelines.
+We will safeguard adults by ensuring that our activities are delivered in a way which keeps all adults safe.
+Active Norfolk is committed to creating a culture of zero-tolerance of harm to adults which necessitates: the recognition of adults who may be at risk and the circumstances which may increase risk; knowing how adult abuse, exploitation or neglect manifests itself; and being willing to report safeguarding concerns.
 This extends to recognising and reporting harm experienced anywhere, including within our activities, within other organised community or voluntary activities, in the community, in the person’s own home and in any care setting.
-[Insert name of organisation] is committed to best safeguarding practice and to uphold the rights of all adults to live a life free from harm from abuse, exploitation and neglect.
+Active Norfolk is committed to best safeguarding practice and to uphold the rights of all adults to live a life free from harm from abuse, exploitation and neglect.

 Policy Statement

-[amend to suit your organisation]

-[Name of organisation] believes everyone has the right to live free from abuse or neglect regardless of age, ability or disability, sex, race, religion, ethnic origin, sexual orientation, marital or gender status.
-[Name of organisation]Active is committed to creating and maintaining a safe and positive environment and an open, listening culture where people feel able to share concerns without fear of retribution.
-Name of organisation] acknowledges that safeguarding is everybody’s responsibility and is committed to prevent abuse and neglect through safeguarding the welfare of all adults involved.
-[Name of organisation] recognises that health, well-being, ability, disability and need for care and support can affect a person’s resilience.
+Active Norfolk believes everyone has the right to live free from abuse or neglect regardless of age, ability or disability, sex, race, religion, ethnic origin, sexual orientation, marital or gender status.
+Active Norfolk is committed to creating and maintaining a safe and positive environment and an open, listening culture where people feel able to share concerns without fear of retribution.
+Active Norfolk acknowledges that safeguarding is everybody’s responsibility and is committed to prevent abuse and neglect through safeguarding the welfare of all adults involved.
+Active Norfolk recognises that health, well-being, ability, disability and need for care and support can affect a person’s resilience.
 We recognise that some people experience barriers, for example, to communication in raising concerns or seeking help.
 We recognise that these factors can vary at different points in people’s lives.
-[Name of organisation] recognises that there is a legal framework within which sports need to work to safeguard adults who have needs for care and support and for protecting those who are unable to take action to protect themselves and will act in accordance with the relevant safeguarding adult legislation and with local statutory safeguarding procedures.
-Actions taken by [Name of organisation] will be consistent with the principles of adult safeguarding ensuring that any action taken is prompt, proportionate and that it includes and respects the voice of the adult concerned.
+Active Norfolk recognises that there is a legal framework within which sports need to work to safeguard adults who have needs for care and support and for protecting those who are unable to take action to protect themselves and will act in accordance with the relevant safeguarding adult legislation and with local statutory safeguarding procedures.
+Actions taken by Active Norfolk will be consistent with the principles of adult safeguarding ensuring that any action taken is prompt, proportionate and that it includes and respects the voice of the adult concerned.

 Purpose

-The purpose of this policy is to demonstrate the commitment of [name of organisation] to safeguarding adults and to ensure that everyone involved in [name of organisation] is aware of:
+The purpose of this policy is to demonstrate the commitment of Active Norfolk to safeguarding adults and to ensure that everyone involved in Active Norfolk is aware of:

 The legislation, policy and procedures for safeguarding adults.